W-IT-Solutions/TSP-DNS-fix/README.md

 Here comes dpinger in to play, which on certain thresholds (latency ms and loss %), runs a custom script that sets the metric + 1000 and then monitors for it to fall under acceptable levels, and set # metric to the original value. `dpinger_install.sh` and `health_check.sh`

+* Dpinger is now setup to avarage results over 60 seconds, it will lower the metric when avg loss -gt 15 and/or latency -gt 200ms.
+It does this right now with pings every 500ms

+* The sleep time of the script is 5 seconds and then will begin checking for improvements on the interface again

 ## Commands to verify workings unbound
 Notice the query time in the dig commands, if its a good hit and has a time of 0, it is served from cache.
 So to properly test DNS resolving either clear the cache or query a new domain that is not cached yet.